promptcraft-academy-oe-spring2026/promptcraft-academy-oe-spring2026/materials/0_protocol/research_protocol_v1.md

 **Inclusion Criteria:**
 *   Currently enrolled as a student at Óbuda University.
-*   Has used at least one Generative AI tool (e.g., ChatGPT, Gemini, Copilot) at least once.
+*   Has used at least one Generative AI tool (e.g., ChatGPT, DeepSeek, Perplexity Ai, Bohrium AI, Claude, Gemini, Copilot) at least once.
 *   Provides informed digital consent.

 **Exclusion Criteria:**